mrolli/myitjournal/docs/courses/webappstack.md

 Consider that the two linux server have to communicate with each other and you want to connect to them from your browser and/or your CLI.
-Realize this using the private networking feature by adding an additional netowrk interface to the servers.
+Realize this using the private networking feature (type internal networking) by adding an additional network interface to the servers.

-(Optional) If you want that the machines are reachable from everywhere via your host machine, you have to **forward ports 80 and 443** of the guestOS to you laptop, good local ports on the host OS could be 8080 and 8443.
+In addition you want to be able to consume the webiste from your host machine, therefore, you have to **forward ports 80 and 443** of the guestOS to your laptop, good local ports on the host OS could be 8080 and 8443.

 ## Provision the Databse Server